thangarajvisolve/Sample/README.markdown

 Boost libraries are intended to be widely used, and usable across a broad spectrum of applications.

-* Download the recent version of boost library  [click here to download](http://www.boost.org/users/download/)
+* Download the recent version of boost library [Click here to download](http://www.boost.org/users/download/)

 * Extract the boost.library tar file